-For more information about your coverage offered by your employer, please check your summary plan description or contact Jerron Lowe.
+For more information about your coverage offered through your employment, please check your health plan's summary plan description or contact Human Resources.

 The Marketplace can help you evaluate your coverage options, including your eligibility for coverage through the Marketplace and its cost.
 Please visit HealthCare.gov for more information, including an online application for health insurance coverage and contact information for a Health Insurance Marketplace in your area.